 - Take incoming work, identify it and prioritise it.

 - Get it out to the right team members fast and efficiently.

 - Let the team know exactly what to do, in what order, and when it needs to be done by.

 - Help you (the business owner) find the information that you need, fast.

 Team management systems

-Team management is optimising your recruiting practices.
+Team management is optimising your recruiting practices and team onboarding practices.